CryptoLions/SimpleAssets/README.md

 # SimpleAssets

-A simple standard for digital assets (both fungilbe and NFTs - non-fungible tokens) for EOSIO blockchains
+A simple standard for digital assets (both fungible and NFTs - non-fungible tokens) for EOSIO blockchains
 by [CryptoLions](https://CryptoLions.io)

 web: http://simpleassets.io